grafana/oss-big-tent-tools/tls-setups/postgres/README.md

 ## verify-both-certs

-server only allows SSL connections, with client certificates provided. client verifies the server certificate.
+server only allows SSL connections, with client certificates provided. client verifies the server certificate (both the certificate chain, and the hostname in the certificate)

+NOTE: you need to connect to the database with the url `localhost`

 grafana: